How Do Websites Get Hacked by Cybercriminals?

 For instance, a hacker could use a brute force attack to crack a password by trying every possible combination of letters, numbers, and symbols until they stumble upon the correct one.

-Keyloggers and monitoring malware essentially serve as “digital spies” tracking a user's input to steal sensitive information.
+Keyloggers and monitoring malware basically serve as “digital spies” tracking a user's input to steal sensitive information.
 These can capture credit card details, passwords, and other private data.

-Social engineering is a strategy where attackers manipulate individuals into divulging confidential information that can be used for fraudulent purposes.
+Social engineering attacks manipulate individuals into revealing confidential information that can be used for fraudulent purposes.

 This doesn't always involve technical hacking skills but instead relies on human interaction.
 Imagine a scam email or call pretending to be from a legitimate company asking for login details or personal data.
 This tactic preys on human error and trust rather than software vulnerabilities.